 We extend the Baqaee and Farhi (2022) model to an open-economy setting by incorporating cross-country and cross-sector input output linkages, as well as endogenous exchange rate and current account adjustments.
-The model allows for a rich set of shocks, including country-level aggregate demand shocks, country-sector level demand shifts, and country-sector level factor supply and productivity shocks.
+The model allows for a rich set of shocks including country-level aggregate demand shocks, country-sector level demand shifts, and country-sector level factor supply and productivity shocks.
 We now describe the full model in turn.

 Environment.
-There are two time periods, which we label as $t = \{0, 1\}$.
-We call t = 0 "the present" and t = 1 "the future".
+There are two time periods, which we label as the present and the future.
+We denote the future period with a .
 We denote countries with indices $m, n = 1, ..., \mathcal{N}$, where \mathcal{N} is the number of countries, and use $i, j, k = 1, ..., \mathcal{J}$ as sector indices.
 A sector in a country is identified by a pair of indices corresponding to countries and sectors, respectively.